procf/colloids-setup/03-HOOMDblue-Install-Guide.md

 # HOOMD-blue Installation and Setup Guide

-This is a guide to installing [HOOMD-blue] on **your own computer** for use in the PRO-CF Colloids Team.
-This guide is optizimed for MacOS.
-Information about using or re-installing HOOMD-blue on the Discovery HPC cluster is availabel in the guide to [Running Simulations on Discovery](08-Slurm-and-Disco.md).
+This is a guide to installing [HOOMD-blue] for use in the PRO-CF Colloids Team.
+This guide is optizimed for macOS and includes instructions for installation on Discovery and on your own computer.

-[Last Update: July 2022]
+[Last Update: November 2023]

 The standard implementation of HOOMD-blue was adapted for our colloids simulations by Mohammad (Nabi) Nabizadeh and streamlined and adapted for MPI by Dr. Deepak Mangal.
 This guide was compiled by Rob Campbell.